-OVERVIEW: Why Are Public Employee Pensions in the News So Much?
+OVERVIEW: Why Are Public Employee Pensions In The News So Much?

-Marin County's General Fund is expected to have budget shortfalls for the next several years.
-The main reasons are increased pension and health care costs plus a significant decline in property tax collections.
+In 2010, Marin County's General Fund was expected to have budget shortfalls for the next several years.
+The main reasons were increased pension and health care costs plus a significant decline in property tax collections.
 The cost for public employee pensions is an issue at all levels of government.
-Across most local governments in California, increased pension expenditures relate to these factors:
+Across most local governments in California, increased pension expenditures related to these factors: